Atmospheric entry and fragmentation of small asteroid 2024 BX1: Bolide trajectory, orbit, dynamics, light curve, and spectrum: Trajectory and orbit

-The bolide trajectory was computed by the least squares method of \cite{Bor90}.
+The bolide trajectory was computed by the least-squares method of \cite{Bor90}.
 The trajectory was first assumed to be straight.
 Corrections for curvature due to gravity were applied at the end, when the linear trajectory and velocity were known.
-However due to very steep trajectory these corrections are very small.
-Good consistency of all positional measurements is demonstrated in Fig.~\ref{DeviationsBX1}, where the deviations of lines of sight from the trajectory are plotted.
-There is no significant systematic trend of any of the 17 records.
+However, due to very steep trajectory, these corrections are very small.
+The good consistency of all positional measurements is demonstrated in Fig.~\ref{DeviationsBX1}, where the deviations of the lines of sight from the trajectory are plotted.
+There is no significant systematic trend in any of the 17 records.
 The points are randomly mixed.
 All important trajectory data are provided in Table~\ref{trajtable}.
-The beginning and end points are the points where the bolide started and ceased to be visible on the records.
+The beginning and end points are the points at which the bolide began and ceased to be visible in the records.
 The exact time corresponding to the beginning of the bolide shown in the Table~\ref{trajtable} is $0^{\rm h}32^{\rm m}38\fs48$~UT.
-The ground projection of the atmospheric trajectory is shown in Fig.~\ref{atmtraj} and is relatively short (only 18.5 km) which is due to the large slope which was on average 75.6 degrees.
+The ground projection of the atmospheric trajectory is shown in Fig.~\ref{atmtraj} and is relatively short (only 18.5 km), which is due to the steep slope, which was 75.6 degrees on average.

-The geocentric radiant ($\alpha _G, \delta_G$) and heliocentric orbit were computed from the apparent radiant ($\alpha _R, \delta_R$) and entry velocity ($v_\infty$) by the analytical method of \cite{Cep87} with a small modification accounting for trajectory curvature described in \citet{Bor22}.
-The entry velocity was determined from the dynamic fit along the first 30 km of fireball length (at heights above 64 km), where the fireball was well measurable and severe fragmentation has not yet begun.
-The initial mass was set to the value obtained from light curve modeling (Sect.~\ref{fragmentation}).
+The geocentric radiant ($\alpha _G, \delta_G$) and heliocentric orbit were computed from the apparent radiant ($\alpha _R, \delta_R$) and entry velocity ($v_\infty$) by the analytical method of \cite{Cep87}, with a small modification accounting for the trajectory curvature described in \citet{Bor22}.
+The entry velocity was determined from the dynamic fit along the first 30 km of the fireball length (at heights above 64 km), where the fireball was measured well and severe fragmentation had not yet begun.
+The initial mass was set to the value obtained from light-curve modeling (Sect.~\ref{fragmentation}).